-In addition to raising the standard salary level, the DOL’s final rule allows employers to use nondiscretionary bonuses and incentive payments that are paid at least annually to satisfy up to 10% of the standard salary level.
-The total annual compensation level for “highly compensated employees” (HCE) will also increase from $100,000 to $107,432 per year, but the Department is not making any changes to the standard or HCE duties test.
+Previous changes to the overtime rules took effect on January 1, 2020, and increased the number of workers eligible for overtime compensation.
+In addition to raising the standard salary level threshold to $684 per week ($35,568 for a full-year worker), the DOL’s final rule allowed employers to use nondiscretionary bonuses and incentive payments that are paid at least annually to satisfy up to 10% of the standard salary level.
+The total annual compensation level for “highly compensated employees” (HCE) also increased from $100,000 to $107,432 per year, while the Department did not make any changes to the standard or HCE duties test.

-On September 25, 2017, the Department received many thousands of comments responding to an initial request for input on the topic.
-The League filed comments (PDF), along with other national nonprofit organizations, asking for a phased-in approach to changes, clear guidance for nonprofits, and additional opportunities to provide input when more specific regulatory changes are proposed.
+In advance of the 2020 rules taking effect, the League filed comments (PDF), along with our partners at the National Council of Nonprofits and Independent Sector, asking for a phased-in approach to changes, clear guidance for nonprofits, and additional opportunities to provide input when more specific regulatory changes are proposed.

 Please contact Heather Noonan, League Vice President for Advocacy, with related questions.